us0p/alexandria/nest/001-introduction.md

 ## Platform
 Nest aims to be a platform-agnostic framework.
-Technically, Nest is able to work with an Node HTTP framework once an apdapter is created.
+Technically, Nest is able to work with any Node HTTP framework once an apdapter is created.
 The platforms supported out-of-the-box are:
 - Expess
 - Fastfy
 Whichever platform is used, it exposes its own application interface.
 These